microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec.md

 <ColorWheel Colors="Red, Green, Blue"/>
 ```

 This shows how String values will be supported, even if they include commas or quotes inside of them.
-Attribute values (i.e `Words` in this example) can be enclosed with either ' or ", so whichever quotation mark is not used can be employed within the value itself, and does not need to be escaped as an XML character entity.
+Following standard XML syntax,  you can enclose portions within attribute values (e.g. `hello` in this example) with opposite quotes.
+So for example if the attribute value uses double quotes, you can use single quotes within the attribute value.
 The collection shown below has 4 elements, and 'hello, world!' is one element.

 ```xml
 <Bar Words=" 'hello', 'world', 'hello, world!', 'it&apos;s a beautiful day'" />